How to fork Chromium codebase

 If you already have a project and it takes more than 1-2 weeks to merge upstream changes, this is an indicator of a poorly organized architecture.

 The general rule is to minimize your changes inside Сhromium code.
 The project provides many opportunities to extend its functionality, such as extensions, browser components, blink modules and others.
 However you cannot avoid changes in the project to make your components get the power.
 For many years we have gained enough experience to solve any tasks of extending functionality, changing UI and other complex integrations without affecting the process of upstream merge.
-With our years of expertise we help you to keep your fork up-to-date with upstream without sacrificing time.

 Summary